 26. Liability for directors, officers or employees

 You acknowledge and agree not to make any claim personally against any employee, director or officer arising out of the work and services provided under these Terms of Business.
 This clause does not in any way limit or affect our liability to you as set out below.

-Limitation of Liability
+27. Limitation of liability

-In the event of any breach of these terms and or in the event of any representation, statement or act or omission including negligence arising under or in connection with all contracts between us then the following provisions set out our entire financial liability (including any liability for the acts or omissions of our employees, agents and subcontractors) to you.
+In the event of any breach of these terms and/or in the event of any representation, statement or act or omission including negligence arising under or in connection with all contracts between us then the following provisions set out our entire financial liability (including any liability for the acts or omissions of our employees, agents and sub-contractors) to you.
+Our total liability in relation to that claim shall be limited to £1,000,000 (one million pounds).
+Should you feel this is not sufficient for you or your business we will be happy to discuss a higher limit of indemnity; if agreed, this will be set down in writing and form part of these Terms of Business.
 Nothing in these terms excludes or limits our liability for death or personal injury caused by the Company’s negligence, or for the Company’s fraud, fraudulent misrepresentation or beach of any regulatory obligation.

 We shall not be liable to you for any indirect or consequential loss or damage; these may be losses that are not reasonably foreseeable (whether for loss of profit, loss of business, depletion of goodwill or otherwise), costs, expenses or other claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the services we provide to you.
-Our total liability in relation to that claim shall be limited to £1,000,000 (one million pounds).
-Should you feel this is not sufficient for you or your business we will at be happy to discuss a higher limit of indemnity; if agreed, this will be set down in writing and form part of these Terms of Business.

 28. Law and jurisdiction